Why clean your makeup brushes?

 Below is how I clean my work and personal makeup brushes.
 Today is the first of the month, so let’s try to make a goal together to wash our brushes on the first of every month.

 Remember to love your brushes and they will love you back!

 How to Clean Your Brushes

-- Place a pea-sized amount of Truly Pure Shampoo & Conditioner, or any mild shampoo, into the palm of your hand or mitt and massage the cleanser into the hair.
+- Place a pea-sized amount of hand wash, or your chosen shampoo, into the palm of your mitt and massage the cleanser into the damp hair using a swirling motion.
 Do this until the cleanser has been completely dispersed among the brush hairs.

-- Turn your mitt over onto the rinse side and rinse the brush thoroughly until the water runs clear.
+- Turn your mitt over onto the rinse side and sweep the brush back and forth against the RINSE texture under running water until the water runs clear.

-- Create a ring with your index finger and thumb and pull the brush through the fingers while applying gentle pressure to remove excess water and maintain the brushes shape.
+- Squeeze – Gently squeeze brush bristles to remove excess water.
+(Create a ring with your index finger and thumb and pull the brush through the fingers while applying gentle pressure to remove excess water and maintain the brushes shape.)

 - Place on a towel and lay flat to dry.
 Never dry your brush in an upright position as this will loosen the glue that binds the brushes and lead to hair loss.

-Cleaning Tip: Clean all of your natural fiber brushes first.
+Cleaning Tip: Clean all of your natural fibre brushes first.
 These will have been used with powders.
 Next clean any of your brushes which you use with emollients such as foundation or concealer.
-If you clean your brushes in this order you don’t run the risk of having any leftover emollient products on your mitt and transferring it to your natural fiber brushes.
+If you clean your brushes in this order you don’t run the risk of having any leftover emollient products on your mitt and transferring it to your natural fibre brushes.